 Please understand these are only samples and are not to be used word-for-word.
 Even though some of these letters were prepared by a lawyer, we can’t be liable for someone using these letters incorrectly and we are not here to give legal advice.

-We’ve pulled together an arsenal of helpful resources, tips, and success stories to aid you in fixing your credit using a credit dispute letter.
+We’ve pulled together an arsenal of helpful resources, tips, and success stories to aid you in fixing your credit using a credit dispute letter template.
 When done correctly, you can see quick and effective results and start getting access to better interest rates and terms.

 Do-It-Yourself Credit Repair Letters

 It’s very important that you take the time to learn the credit repair process.
 Read the ultimate guide and other articles on the site to make sure you understand which ones apply to your credit situation.
 Then, you can start browsing letter templates to find one applicable to your situation.

 Be aware that not understanding the proper protocol can actually have lasting damage.
-If you don’t know when to send the right letters at the right time, your credit score could worsen rather than improve.
+If you don’t know when to send the right letters at the right time, your credit scores could worsen rather than improve.

-When it comes to credit repair, you don’t want to miss an opportunity to improve your credit score so take the time to do some reading as the first step of the repair process.
+When it comes to repairing your credit, you don’t want to miss an opportunity to improve your credit scores so take the time to do some reading as the first step of the process.

 - Sample Credit Dispute Letter